rbergenl/_Alpha/developer/repos/base/docs/auth.md

         - `https://{authDomainPrefix}.auth.{region}.amazoncognito.com/oauth2/idpresponse`
 - Save the client_secret into AWS Systems Manager Parameter Store as a **normal** String, since its only a secret in the account and not necessary to encrypt/decrypt.
 Define the Parameter Name as `/${props.userPoolName}${identityProvider.type}Secret` (e.g. `PlantyBasePoolGoogleSecret`).

-## CDK Config - create UserPool with a ClientApp and IdentityProvider
+## Configure CDK - create UserPool with a ClientApp and IdentityProvider

-- Enter all details for the `Auth` construct.
+- Enter all details for the `Auth` construct in the config file.
 - Add to `<projectname>/<projectname>-base/stack-config.ts`.
 ```javascript
 import { Props as AuthProps, ProviderType } from './lib/constructs/auth';